-According to Marx/Engels and their followers, the only way out is via revolution and dictatorship of the proletariat (workers) to smash the capitalistic system and replace it with one that does not exploit and oppress masses for the benefit of a ruling elite or class.
+• According to Marx/Engels and their followers, the only way out is via revolution and dictatorship of the proletariat (workers) to smash the capitalistic system and replace it with one that does not exploit and oppress masses for the benefit of a ruling elite or class.

-Necessary conditions for success
+Necessary Conditions for Success

-- Crisis generated by discontent/misery of masses and vacillation by authorities who indicate unwillingness or inability to come to grips with existing instability. - Vanguard, or disciplined hard core, that offers leadership, provides a way out, and has support of masses.
+- Crisis generated by discontent/misery of masses and vacillation by authorities who indicate an unwillingness or inability to come to grips with existing instability. - Vanquard, or disciplined hard core, that offers leadership, provides a way out, and has support of masses.